Log on to the Admitted Student System and let us know if you will be joining us.

 What is the $500 enrollment deposit?

-The required enrollment deposit is mandatory for all incoming freshmen.
-The enrollment deposit confirms your decision to join CNU and saves your spot in the class of 2018.
+The required enrollment deposit is mandatory for all incoming freshmen, and is non-refundable.
+The enrollment deposit confirms your decision to join CNU and reserves your spot in the class of 2018.
 Enrollment deposits should be paid by credit card through the Admitted Student System.

 What is Setting Sail?
 When can I sign up?